-A minimum of five reserved units or 5% of the total units, whichever is higher, must be provided in order to access the development bonuses.
+A minimum of one reserved unit or a percentage of the total units (determined by the income tier served), whichever is higher, must be provided in order to access the development bonuses.
 The bonuses are determined by the MVA category of the development site and the Area Median Family Income (AMFI) Tier for which units are reserved.
+Again, as with any PD, the minimum number of units could be adjusted during the zoning process based on land use considerations.

 The number of reserved units required is calculated based on the total number of dwelling units, after the density bonus is determined, the same as in the current MIHDB.
-The parking reduction may be affected by the ongoing parking amendments.

-Other proposed amendments related to these new bonus categories include the division of sites with different zoning classifications into "types."
+To incorporate these new bonus categories, staff recommends dividing sites with different zoning classifications into "types."
 This is done in order to more clearly delineate between the developments and the bonuses for which they are eligible.
-This includes amendments to Sections 51A-4.1102 and 51A-4.1106
+This includes amendments to Sections 51A-4.1102 and 51A-4.1106.
+All three types are eligible for financial incentives and may access the options for alternative provision.

-Type One developments include those located in MF(A) and MU districts (including those with public deed restrictions and PDs with MF(A) and MU base districts that only modify allowed uses).
-Type One developments are eligible to receive the current Mixed Income Housing Development Bonus, which remain unchanged, as well as Administrative and Financial Incentives.

-Type Two developments include those located in Planned Development Districts that include an expressly-stated development bonus for providing mixed income housing.
-Type Two developments are eligible to receive the regulatory bonus that is provided in their respective PD, as well as Administrative and Financial Incentives.
+- Type One developments include those located in MF(A) and MU districts (including those with public deed restrictions and PDs with MF(A) and MU base districts that only modify allowed uses).
+Type One developments are eligible to receive the current Mixed Income Housing Development Bonus, which remains largely unchanged. - Type Two developments include those located in planned development districts that include an expressly-stated development bonus for providing mixed income housing.
+Type Two developments are eligible to receive the regulatory bonus that is provided in their respective PD, but are not eligible for the menu of bonuses in Sec.
+51A-4.1106(j).

-Type Three developments include Planned Development Districts that expressly reference compliance with the proposed One Dallas Options mixed income housing development bonus.
-Type Three developments are eligible to receive the new One Dallas Options Regulatory Incentives, as well as Administrative and Financial Incentives.

-b) Option to pay fee-in-lieu of providing reserved units onsite
+- Type Three developments include Planned Development Districts that expressly reference compliance with the proposed One Dallas Options mixed income housing development bonus.
+Type Three developments are eligible to receive the new One Dallas Options regulatory incentives in Sec.
+51A-4.1106(j). - b) Option to pay fee-in-lieu or dedicate land of providing reserved units onsite

-This addition allows for a developer to pay a fee in lieu of developing reserved units onor off-site.
+This addition allows for a developer proposing a Type One, Two, or Three development to pay a fee in lieu of developing reserved units on- or off-site.
 This fee would be deposited into the One Dallas Fund, a new restricted fund that will be used by the City of Dallas to provide and preserve affordable housing throughout the City.
-This fund would be managed by the Department of Housing & Neighborhood Revitalization.
+This fund would be managed by the Department of Housing & Neighborhood Revitalization and would be subject to the One Dallas Fund program statement in the CHP.

 The goal of One Dallas Options is to 1) create housing and 2) offer additional options for providing housing at a wide variety of price points.
-This additional flexibility allows Council to approve unique partnerships with non-profit organizations, for-profit developers, community housing development corporations, houses of worship, and other entities.
+This additional local funding source allows Council to approve unique initiatives with non-profit organizations, for-profit developers, community housing development corporations, houses of worship, and other entities.